AnuragRao1/adaptive_mg/README.md

   -mg: multigrid (implemented with patch relaxation)

 To generate the plots for each system, run \
-`python plot_expr.py --system curl --p None --theta 0.5 --lam_alg 0.01 --alpha 2/3 --dim 1e4 --solver direct --dir_name None`
+`python plot_expr.py --system curl --p None --theta 0.5 --lam_alg 0.01 --alpha 2/3 --dim 1e4 --solver direct --dir_name None --w_uniform False`

-The parameters are the same as above, with the only new one being `dir_name`, which allows the user to specify the directory if the generated results were renamed/moved into a different location.
+The parameters are the same as above, with the only new ones being
+- dir_name: allows the user to specify the directory of data if the generated results were renamed/moved into a different location.
+To be input as "path/to/data"
+- w_uniform: Boolean value.
+Controls whether convergence plots for adaptively refined (theta != 0) are to be plotted against uniform (theta = 0)